BrucePerens/rigcontrol/README.md

 ### RigControl Access to Outside Web Sites ###
 The point of RigControl is to make control of your radio accessable from the public internet, appropriately password-protected.
+So, it does all sorts of things with your firewall and outside sites:
-To do this, RigControl must access an outside site to learn its own public address, and to check that its address without an outside site, but uses an outside site to check that its connectivity is not blocked by a firewall.
-It will attempt to create a pinhole in your firewall using NAT-PMP or PCP so that it is directly accessible on the public internet.
-It must access an outside site to set its hostname in dynamic DNS, so that you can access it remotely.
-It calls github.com, k6bp.com, or hams.com to check if its software is up-to-date and to access security bulletins, etc.
+* It will attempt to create a pinhole in your firewall using NAT-PMP or PCP so that it is directly accessible on the public internet.

-RigControl can implement a TURN tunnel to provide outside access to a device on a network that the above methods won't work for.
-Currently https://www.metered.ca/tools/openrelay/ provides free TURN.
+* If not, it will use TURN to get around your firewall, as VoIP phones often do.
+* It will use STUN to check its public IP.
+* It will use an outside site to check that it can actually be accessed from the public internet.
+* It will set its hostname in dynamic DNS at an outside site, so that you can access it remotely.
+* It calls an outside site to check for firmware updates and security bulletins.

 ### TO DO
 * UPnP.
 It's overcomplicated compared to NAT-PMP and PCP, but some routers may have UPnP and not the other two.